From collection COA College Publications

 resistant countertops, sinks, and stools.
 In addition,

-December 22, twenty-six gifts and pledges ranging.
+December 22, twenty-six gifts and pledges ranging,

 PEPPERONI PROFITS.
 John Wert, owner of the EPI sandwich and pizza shop in Bar Harbor, joined other local businesses